SOF3/my-model/README.md

 # my-model
-A Go library for converting Go struct declarations into MySQL queries and libraries
+A Go-MySQL ORM library for converting Go struct declarations into MySQL queries and libraries